Allisson22/Doc/doc.md

 ## File names

+Images must be named and organized as follows:

-- woman: Represents a woman.
+- woman: An image representing a woman.
-- man: Represents a man.
+- man: An image representing a man.
-- unknown: Represents a person of unknown gender.
+- unknown: An image representing a person of unknown gender.
-- child: Represents a child.
+- child: An image representing a child.
-- adult: Represents an adult.
+- adult: An image representing an adult.
-- old: Represents an elderly person.
+- old: An image representing an elderly person.

 ## Image format

 - Accepted formats: PNG, JPG, JPEG
 - Aspect ratio: 1:1 (square format).
 If images do not meet this ratio, they will be resized, which might lead to stretching.

 ### Final steps